docker-archive/dcus-hol-2017/docker-enterprise/README.md

 1. Deploy the `pets` stack again with the above compose file.

-2. Once all the service tasks are up go to the `web` service externally published `<ip>:<port>` that maps to the internal port `5000`.
+2. Once all the service tasks are up go to the `web` service externally published `<node1-public-ip>:<port>` that maps to the internal port `5000`.
 The Docker Pets app is written to take advantage of the stateful backend.
 Now it gives you the capability to cast a vote for your favorite pet.
 The vote will be stored by the `db` service along with the number of visits to the application.

 3. Submit your name and vote to the app.